eduardosanzb/eduardosanzb/notes/python-poc.tdd.md

     *   `message_embedding` (BLOB, Optional): Vector embedding of the message text content.

 #### Interfaces and API design
-In this section we'll explore how our system will interact.
+In this section we'll explore how all the components of our system will interact with each other.
+- REST API - The core backbone of our integration; allowin the CronJon & Chatbot to interact with the system
+- DB Client - The interaction between our Backend and the DB
+- Typescript SDK - A wrapper around the REST API to facilitate the interactions.

 ##### API Design
 We can categorize the domains for our API in the next ones, based in our [workflows](./python-poc.spec.md)